Information

 2. If prompted, select the Windows 7 C: drive, and click on OK. (see screenshot below)

-NOTE: You will only see this if you have more than one HDD or partition with a drive letter.
+NOTE: You will only see this if you have more than one HDD or partition with a drive letter.3.
+Click on the Clean up system files button. (see screenshot below)

 4. If prompted by UAC, then click on Yes.